qweasd1/hyper-drop-file/README.md

 ```bash
 hyper install hyper-drop-file
 ```
-For the firsttime usage, better to restart your terminal to use it.
+For the first time use, *YOU NEED TO RESTART* your hyper terminal.

 ![preview](https://raw.githubusercontent.com/qweasd1/hyper-drop-file/master/hyper_drop_file.gif)